sgoldenlab/simba/docs/Scenario4.md

 ![](/images/dir_info.JPG "dir_info")

 **Important**: In this example we hide the files during *Step 1* in a sub-directory of `project_folder/csv/input` folder.
 You will need to repeat the process for the (i) `project_folder/csv/outlier_corrected_movement`, (ii) `project_folder/csv/outlier_corrected_movement_location`, (iii) `project_folder/csv/features_extracted`, and (iv) `project_folder/csv/machine_results` folders.
-This way you will keep the Day 1 analysis files stored safely and they won't interfere with the analysis of Day 2.
+This way you will keep the Day 1 analysis files stored safely and they won't interfere with the analysis of Day 2 and Day 3.

-*Note*: In [Scenario 1](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md), the data analysis also generated additional [CSV files indicating how many outliers were corrected](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-4-outlier-correction), and further [CSV files containing descriptive statistics of the classified behaviors](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-4--analyze-machine-results).
-These files are stored in the  `project_folder/csv/logs` folder and you may also want to cut/paste them to a new sub-directory.
-The sub-directory containing the Day 1 analysis files does not have to be in the `project_folder`, but can be *anywhere* except directly within the `project_folder/csv` sub-directories.
+>*Note*: In [Scenario 1](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md), the data analysis also generated additional [CSV files indicating how many outliers were corrected](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-4-outlier-correction), and further [CSV files containing descriptive statistics of the classified behaviors](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-4--analyze-machine-results).
+These files are stored in the  `project_folder/csv/logs` folder and you may also want to cut/paste them to a new sub-directory to have better control over the outputted data.
+Also note that the sub-directory containing the Day 1 analysis files does not have to be in the `project_folder`, but can be *anywhere* except directly within the `project_folder/csv` sub-directories.

 ## Part 2: Load the project and import your new data.